sparkflows/sparkflows-docs/docs/administration/user-administration.rst

 ------

 * Sparkflows allows you to create and edit groups
-* Groups allow users to share Datasets and Workflows with other groups
+* Groups allow users to share Datasets, Workflows and Dashboards with other groups

 Roles
 -----

 * Sparkflows allows you to create and edit roles.
-* A role can have various permissions.
+* A role has various permissions associated with it.

 Permissions
 -----------